GoogleCloudPlatform/workflows-demos/retries-and-saga/README.md

 ### Naive implementation

-In a naive implementation, you might have you have 2 services, `OrderService` to receive orders and `CustomerService` to manage customer's credit:
+In a naive implementation, you might have 2 services, `OrderService` to receive orders and `CustomerService` to manage customer's credit:

 ![Naive implementation](image1.png)